Measuring R\'enyi entropy with an Echo Protocol: A Relation between R enyi Entropy and Echo Transition Probability

 For simplicity of notation, we omit the temporal argument in the unitary evolution operators from the third line onward.
 Here, $\hat{\ident}_B$ represents the identity operator on subsystem B. From the second to the third line, we have used the cyclic property of the trace.
 In the fourth line, we use the spectral decompositions $\hat{\ident}_{B_1}=\sum_{m_1=1}^{D_B}|m_1\rangle \langle m_1|$, and $\hat{\ident}_{B_2}=\sum_{m_2=1}^{D_B}|m_2\rangle \langle m_2|$.
 Here, $m_1 (m_2)$ ($m_1, m_2 = 1, 2, \dots, D_B$) labels the complete orthogonal basis of subsystems $B_1 (B_2)$, and $D_B$ represents the dimension of the Hilbert space of subsystem $B$ (both $B_1$ and $B_2$ have the same Hilbert space dimension).
 Additionally, $\hat{U}_{A, B_1} (\hat{U}_{A, B_2})$ denotes the unitary evolution of subsystems $A$ and $B_1 (B_2)$ together.
 Finally, $|\psi_0, B_0, m_2\rangle$ represents $|\psi_0\rangle_A\otimes |B_0\rangle_{B_1} \otimes |m_2\rangle_{B_2}$.

 In the above derivation, the key idea is to introduce two copies of subsystem B ($B_1$ and $B_2$), which differentiates the forward and backward time evolution.
-Without this distinction, the forward and backward evolutions would cancel each other if both involved the same subsystem B. Since $B_1$ and $B_2$ are independent, this approach allows us to ultimately express the purity in terms of the LE.
+Without this distinction, the forward and backward evolutions would cancel each other if both involved the same subsystem B. Since $B_1$ and $B_2$ are independent, this approach allows us to ultimately express the purity in terms of the ETP.

-From this derivation, we find that the purity can be expressed as the sum of LEs corresponding to specific initial and final states.
-The LE measurement begins with the system in the state $ |\psi_0, m_1, B_0\rangle $.
-The subsystems $ A $ and $ B_1 $ then evolve forward in time for a duration $ t $, followed by the backward evolution of $ A $ and $ B_2 $ for the same duration.
-Finally, the state is projected onto $ |\psi_0, B_0, m_2\rangle $.
-The probability of this final projection can be expressed as
+From this derivation, we find that the purity can be expressed as a sum of transition probabilities associated with an echo-type evolution protocol.
+The protocol starts from the state $|\psi_0,m_1,B_0\rangle$.
+The subsystems $A$ and $B_2$ first evolve forward in time for a duration $t$, followed by backward evolution of $A$ and $B_1$ for the same duration.
+We then project onto the target state $|\psi_0,B_0,m_2\rangle$.
+The corresponding projection probability is

-This expression involves both forward and backward time evolution and takes the form of the LE.
-We refer to the LE defined in Eq.~\eqref{LE_projeted_def} as the \textit{`projected Loschmidt echo'}.
-It describes the quantum fidelity between the given state $|\psi_0, B_0, m_2\rangle$ and the final state obtained by starting from state $|\psi_0,m_1,B_0\rangle$, followed by forward time evolution under $\hat{U}_{A, B_2}(t)$, and then backward time evolution under $\hat{U}^{\dagger}_{A, B_1}(t)$.